lesaux/ansible-kubeadm/README.md

 The `addons.yml` tasks complete the installation by adding a few features to our fresh kubernetes cluster.

+This is done by applying new manifests to the cluster with kubectl.
+All manifests are ansible templates which are rendered in the `dynamically_rendered` folder before `kubectl apply` is run

 ### 1.a K8S-Dashboard

 It is made available on a public ip managed by metallb (see the metallb* variables in group_vars).